the Bookseller of Florence: Vespasiano da Bisticci and Manuscripts that Illuminated Renaissance

 Beschrijving

-Bol Before long, with the enterprising nuns working tirelessly as typesetters, the Ripoli Press began printing a series of books and pamphlets that triggered an explosion of ideas in politics, philosophy and religion.
+Bol Partner Before long, with the enterprising nuns working tirelessly as typesetters, the Ripoli Press began printing a series of books and pamphlets that triggered an explosion of ideas in politics, philosophy and religion.
 'A marvel of storytelling and a masterclass in the history of the book' WALL STREET JOURNALThe Renaissance in Florence conjures images of beautiful frescoes and elegant buildings - the dazzling handiwork of the city's artists and architects.
 But equally important were geniuses of another kind: Florence's manuscript hunters, scribes, scholars and booksellers.
 At a time where all books were made by hand, these people helped imagine a new and enlightened world.
 At the heart of this activity was a remarkable bookseller: Vespasiano da Bisticci.
 His books were works of art in their own right, copied by talented scribes and illuminated by the finest miniaturists.
 With a client list that included popes and royalty, Vespasiano became the 'king of the world's booksellers'.
 But by 1480 a new invention had appeared: the printed book, and Europe's most prolific merchant of knowledge faced a formidable new challenge.'A spectacular life of the book trade's Renaissance man' JOHN CAREY, SUNDAY TIMES

 Vergelijk aanbieders (3)